-P2P Fellows will be hired in a university position with the UofM and provided with a salary and state benefits for two years, plus funds for initial startup costs, as well as licensing rights to intellectual property.
-Participants will have access to the researchers and labs where the University intellectual property was developed, and will be provided office space in either the University Research Park or campus facility, as requested.
-The fellow positions will be appointments to the FedEx Institute of Technology and will also work closely with Epicenter mentors and advisors as they develop their company and business plans.
-Through the partnership with Epicenter, the fellows will be made aware of channels for funding opportunities as appropriate for their industries of focus.
+P2P Fellows will be hired in a university position with the UofM and provided with a salary and state benefits, plus funds for initial startup costs, as well as licensing rights to intellectual property.
+Participants will have access to the researchers and labs where the University intellectual property was developed, and will be provided office space in either the University Research Park or the Crews Center for Entrepreneurship.
+The fellow positions will be appointments to the FedEx Institute of Technology, supported directly by the UofM Crews Center, and will also work closely with community mentors and advisors as they develop their company and business plans.
+Through the partnership, the fellows will be made aware of and deliberately prepared for funding opportunities as appropriate for their industries of focus.

 Entrepreneurship Curriculum Powered by Epicenter

 The entrepreneurial curriculum will be custom-built around the post-doc's experience and startup opportunity.
 It will comprise components from NSF's I-Corps, Kauffman Foundation's FastTrac TechVenture, and other proven startup methods.
 In addition, we will provide mentors and coaches from across our extensive network of CEOs, investors, domain experts and executives.

 The positions are open until filled.
 Interested candidates should complete the initial questionnaire and email firstname.lastname@example.org for further information. *Questionnaire not official application to program; applicants should submit the questionnaire in advance of completing the official application.

 Create an account, click on Full-Time Faculty Positions, and complete application for Postdoctoral R&D Entrepreneurship Fellow.

 - Cover letter